jssmith/stigdb/docs/build.md

 ### Compiler

-* gcc-4.8.2 or above (4.8.0 has a nasty bug which craters Stig).
+* gcc-4.8.2 or above (4.8.0 has a nasty bug which craters Stig and 4.8.1 has several bugs in its handling of c++11).
 4.7 will work for the moment, but we'll be adopting some C++11 features which 4.7 doesn't support in the near future.
 So it's best you just start out with a more modern version of the compiler.

 Shortly Stig will be switching from gcc to clang+LLVM 3.4, but at this moment compiling with clang is not yet supported.